Longmont vacation rentals

 Longmont is home to several parks, such as Blue Skies Park, Rough and Ready Park, and Stephen Day Park — all offering an abundance of recreational opportunities.
 The 735-acre Union Reservoir, also known as Calkin’s Lake, is a hub for paddleboarding, fishing, and swimming, and you’ll often see windsurfers gliding on the lake’s glassy surface.
 For a short hike with spectacular views, you can head to Rabbit Mountain, where a multi-use trail meanders through diverse terrain with vistas of hillside meadows, wildflowers, and the Front Range.
 In the winter, you can head back to this same area for cross-country skiing and snowshoeing.

-When is the best time to stay in a vacation rental in Longmont?
+The best time to stay in a vacation rental in Longmont

 Longmont experiences a temperate climate, with sunny days throughout most of the year.
 Half of the year boasts balmy temperatures optimal for water-based recreation or exploring the nearby peaks on foot, while fall and winter bring cooler temperatures and snow perfect for hitting the slopes on skis.